nodejs/node/doc/api/tls.markdown

 `--enable-ssl3` flag respectively.
 In future versions of Node.js SSLv2 and SSLv3 will not be compiled in by default.

+This means that without having one or both of those flags set on the command line, Node.js will **throw** if you explicitly set the `secureProtocol` to `SSLv3_method` or similar.
+However the default protocol method Node.js uses is `SSLv23_method` which would be more accurately named `AutoNegotiate_method`.
+This method will try and negotiate from the highest level down to whatever the client supports.
+To provide a secure default, Node.js (since v0.10.33) explicitly disables the use of SSLv3 and SSLv2 by setting the `secureOptions` to be `SSL_OP_NO_SSLv3|SSL_OP_NO_SSLv2` (again, unless you have passed `--enable-ssl3` or `--enable-ssl2`).

+The ramifications of this behavior change:

+ * If your application is behaving as a secure server, clients who are `SSLv3` only will now not be able to appropriately negotiate a connection and will be refused.
+In this case your server will emit a `clientError` event.
+The error message will include `'wrong version number'`.
+ * If your application is behaving as a secure client and communicating with a server that doesn't support methods more secure than SSLv3 then your connection won't be able to negotiate and will fail.
+In this case your client will emit a an `error` event.
+The error message will include `'wrong version number'`.

 ## Client-initiated renegotiation attack mitigation